The Best Ways to Reheat All Your Leftovers

-Wouldn't it be amazing if reheated food tasted just as good as it did when it was freshly made?
+Wouldn’t it be amazing if reheated food tasted just as good as it did when it was freshly made?
 It sure would make eating leftovers more exciting.
-And while you probably can't reheat French fries to their original crispy state, you can get darn close if you know the best reheating method.
+And while you probably can’t reheat french fries to their original crispy state, you can get darn close if you know the best reheating method.
 Leftovers can be reheated on the stove, in the oven, or in the microwave, and knowing which method you have used will heat up food close to how it was originally prepared.

 Here’s a guide to help you figure out if you should reheat your food on the stove, in the oven, or in the microwave, with some tips to help you do each.
 Reheat with confidence!